Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 15: Reflect Spell

 Your training allows you to strike spells from the weave.
-You can cast *Absorb Elements* at will as if you cast it at level 1.
+You can cast *Absorb Elements* at will, as if cast at level 1.

-After you cast *Absorb Elements* if your next weapon attack is against the creature whose spell you absorbed, you treat the *Absorb Elements* damage as its maximum amount.
+After you cast *Absorb Elements*, if your next weapon attack—melee or ranged—is against the creature whose spell you absorbed, the bonus damage from *Absorb Elements* is treated as its maximum possible amount.